Big Talbot Island State Park

 Launch a boat from the north end of the island to fish and tour the salt marsh or rent a kayak and take a guided paddle tour with Kayak Amelia, (888) 30-KAYAK (305-2925).
 Kayak tours require advanced reservation.

 Visit The Bluffs and enjoy a picnic at one of the pavilions overlooking the water or take a quick stroll down the trail to Boneyard Beach.
 The unique beach is famous for the salt-washed skeletons of live oak and cedar trees that once grew near the shore.

-Bring a bicycle, rollerblades or a stroller and enjoy the 2.9-mile off road paved multi-use Timucuan Trail that runs parallel to A1A.
+Bring a bicycle, in-line skates or a stroller and enjoy the 2.9-mile off road paved multi-use Timucuan Trail that runs parallel to A1A.
 Stop along the way to read about the park's natural and cultural resources at the interpretive panels.

 Directions to this Park

 Big Talbot Island State Park is featured in the Firsthand Florida Fun blog.
 Experience the park through the video and photos of Erika Z. See all the blog posts here.